Imagine the scene.

 The OPEN acrylics have a good pigment load but I’ve found the acrylic binder used, gives the paint a poor coverage in comparison to standard acrylics.
 So the appeal that you easily paint over your mistakes and create clean colour mixes when you’re first beginning, is lost.

-All acrylics darken slightly as they dry, the better the quality of paint, the less the colour shift.
+All acrylics darken slightly as they dry, the better quality paint, the less the colour shift.
 However, with OPEN acrylics, I have noticed a definite colour shift when the paint film dries.

 One of the great things about OPEN acrylics is you can mix them with standard acrylics.
 So you could paint 80% of your painting with heavy body acrylics and then introduce a few paints of the OPEN colours for areas of your painting that you just need to increase the working time slightly.